 Why Atletico Madrid Fans Threw Toilet Paper During Arsenal Champions League Clash

-- Atlético fans created a unique atmosphere by throwing toilet paper rolls onto the pitch as a visual display of support
+• Atlético fans created a unique atmosphere by throwing toilet paper rolls onto the pitch as a visual display of support

-- The display, inspired by Argentine football culture and led by Frente Atlético, was meant to energise the home team
+• The display, inspired by Argentine football culture and led by Frente Atlético, was meant to energise the home team

-Fans of Atlético Madrid produced a striking visual display during their UEFA Champions League semi-final clash against Arsenal.
+Fans of Atlético Madrid produced a striking visual display during their UEFA Champions League semi-final first-leg clash against Arsenal.

 Source: Twitter

-According to Sports Mole, Arsenal had taken the lead late in the first half through Viktor Gyökeres, who converted from the penalty spot after Dávid Hancko fouled him inside the box.
+Arsenal had taken the lead late in the first half through Viktor Gyökeres, who converted from the penalty spot after Dávid Hancko fouled him inside the box.

-The hosts responded early in the second half when they were awarded a penalty of their own, and Julián Álvarez made no mistake from the spot to level the score.
-That proved to be the final goal of the encounter.
+According to Sports Mole, the hosts responded early in the second half when they were awarded a penalty of their own, and Julián Álvarez made no mistake from the spot to level the score.

-Why Atletico Madrid fans threw toilet paper vs Arsenal
+Why Atletico Madrid fans threw toilet paper

 However, the match was also notable for an unusual moment in the stands, as Atlético supporters threw rolls of toilet paper onto the pitch during the game.